 Our History of Changing Lives

-There, in a filthy cinder-block room, on a sagging stained bed, three kids huddled together with their mother close beside them.
+There, in a rundown cinder block room, three children huddled together with their mother close beside them.
 As Connie stood in the doorway, one of the children cast her a look of utter hopelessness.
-And Connie became a woman on fire.
+Connie became a woman on fire.

-Now the flame that was ignited that night in the doorway of that motel room is powering a huge factory that churns out one product: hope.
-HomeFront employs more than 100 people and enlists the efforts of hundreds of volunteers, successfully fighting homelessness and despair for thousands of families.
+Now, the flame that was ignited that night in the doorway of that motel room is powering a huge factory that churns out one product: hope.
+Over 30 years later, HomeFront employs more than 120 people and enlists the efforts of scores of volunteers, successfully fighting homelessness and despair for thousands of families.

 The children that come under our care are now student leaders, healthcare and business professionals, and independent adults able to pursue their dreams for a better life.
 Parents, given the assistance they needed, have gone on to have sustaining careers and homes of their own.
 As the cost of living grows, HomeFront will continue to rise to meet those needs until every family has the tools they need for success.